Nexhmije Hoxha: Relationship with Enver Hoxha

 The then Nexhmije Xhuglini met Enver Hoxha at a meeting of the Albanian Party of Labour.
 Hoxha proposed to her in 1942 at a house which was being rented to him by the generous party supporter Syrja Selfo, who would be sentenced to death and executed in 1946.
 Then for the next several months, the Hoxhas stayed on and off in the house of Enver's brother-in-law Bahri Omari, who was destined to be executed by a firing squad in 1945 for collaboration with Nazi occupation forces.
 They married in 1945.
-Enver Hoxha steadily rose to a prominent position after the end of the war and the establishment of a communist government.
+Enver Hoxha steadily rose to a prominent position after the end of the war and the establishment of a Communist government.

 Political career

 In 1966, as Albania increasingly isolated itself, she became director of the Institute of Marxist–Leninist Studies, a body which was responsible for ensuring ideological purity and spreading propaganda.
 Her relationship with the Sigurimi secret police is widely discussed.
 Nexhmije later claimed in her 1998 memoir, My Life with Enver, that her husband expressed some regrets over the number of executions which the Sigurimi carried out.

 After her husband died in 1985, Nexhmije was elected chairwoman of the Democratic Front, an umbrella association, and she defended her husband's heritage during the period of reforms (1990–1991).
 She was forced to resign as chairwoman of the Democratic Front in December 1990, and she was replaced by Prime Minister Adil Çarçani.

-In the initial days after the Fall of communism in Albania, she described Ramiz Alia as a "national traitor", but later recanted her statement, claiming that Alia and the entire Party of Labour of Albania only tried to save what could be saved of socialism, that he could not be described as a "national traitor" and that the original accusation came only out of personal anger and emotion.
+In the initial days after the fall of communism in Albania, she described Ramiz Alia as a "national traitor", but later recanted her statement, claiming that Alia and the entire Party of Labour of Albania only tried to save what could be saved of socialism, that he could not be described as a "national traitor" and that the original accusation came only out of personal anger and emotion.

 Later life and death

-She was expelled from ALP on 13 June 1991 and the party organ Zeri i Popullit criticised her for her allegedly pompous way of life.
-She was arrested on 10 December 1991 and at the end of January 1993 she was sentenced to nine years in prison for embezzlement of 750,000 leks.
+She was expelled from PLA/SPA on 13 June 1991, and the party organ Zeri i Popullit criticised her for her allegedly pompous way of life.
+She was arrested on 10 December 1991 and at the end of January 1993, she was sentenced to nine years in prison for embezzlement of 750,000 leks.
 The sentence was increased to eleven years by the appeal court.
 Hoxha was released from prison in January 1997.

-Hoxha died on 26 February 2020 aged 99 at her home in Tirana from natural causes.
+Hoxha died on 26 February 2020, aged 99, at her home in Tirana from natural causes.
 At the time of her death she was the oldest living member of the communist leadership of Albania.

-Personal
+Personal life

-For many years she lived with her husband in the section of Tirana which was known as the Bllok, reserved for the country's ruling elite.
+For many years, she lived with her husband in the section of Tirana which was known as the Bllok, reserved for the country's ruling elite.
 However, Nexhmije maintained that she personally did not live extravagantly, emphasizing the prosaic nature of her marriage ceremony in 1945, which did not include a dress, a reception or a honeymoon.